apache/flink-playgrounds/pyflink-walkthrough/README.md

 In this playground, you will learn how to build and run an end-to-end PyFlink pipeline for data analytics, covering the following steps:

 * Reading data from a Kafka source;
-* Creating data using a [UDF](https://ci.apache.org/projects/flink/flink-docs-release-1.14/dev/python/table-api-users-guide/udfs/python_udfs.html);
+* Creating data using a [UDF](https://ci.apache.org/projects/flink/flink-docs-release-1.16/dev/python/table-api-users-guide/udfs/python_udfs.html);
 * Performing a simple aggregation over the source data;
 * Writing the results to Elasticsearch and visualizing them in Kibana.

-The environment is based on Docker Compose, so the only requirement is that you have [Docker](https://docs.docker.com/get-docker/) installed in your machine.
+The environment is based on Docker Compose, so the only requirement is that you have [Docker](https://docs.docker.com/get-docker/) installed on your machine.

-### Kafka
+### Apache Kafka

 You will be using Kafka to store sample input data about payment transactions.
 A simple data generator [generate_source_data.py](generator/generate_source_data.py) is provided to continuously write new records to the `payment_msg` Kafka topic.
 Each record is structured as follows: